 Non-participating providers do not have contracts with Blue Cross and Blue Shield.
 They do not agree to accept payment arrangements and are not responsible for filing claims for you.
 Non-participating providers may charge more for health care than participating providers.
 Payment is made to you and you are responsible for paying the provider.
 Non-participating providers can bill you for the difference between what Blue Cross and Blue Shield will pay for a service and what they charge (balance billing).

-When you are out-of-state, participating Blue Cross and Blue Shield providers will result in lower out-of-pocket costs for you and the out of pocket maximum for Levels 1 and 2 will apply to these providers.
-If it is a state that allows balance billing, using a participating Blue Cross and Blue Shield provider should result in a lower balance bill.
+When you are out of state, participating Blue Cross and Blue Shield providers will result in lower out-of-pocket costs for you and the out-of-pocket maximum for Level 1 and Level 2 will apply to these providers.
+If you receive care in a state that allows balance billing, using a participating Blue Cross and Blue Shield provider should result in a lower balance bill.

-Emergency Services.
 If you receive emergency care for covered services and cannot reasonably reach a participating provider, emergency room care received during the course of the emergency will be reimbursed as though the services were received from a participating provider.
-You will have a $100 co-payment which will be waived if you are admitted.
+You will be billed a $100 copay, which will be waived if you are admitted.

 An emergency can be considered to be a medical condition that a prudent layperson (with an average knowledge of health and medicine) could reasonably expect to result in serious jeopardy to a person’s health in the absence of immediate medical attention.
 The emergency services must be provided in an emergency room setting (not an urgent care center or physician’s office).

-Providers at The University of Iowa Hospitals and Clinics
+Providers at the University of Iowa Hospitals & Clinics

-When care is provided at the University of Iowa Hospitals and Clinics, the individual and the provider will agree on the role residents will play in the individual's care.
-An individual may choose to have all primary health care provided by faculty members.
-When an individual is hospitalized, residents and medical students are an integral part of the staff which provides support for treatment by the faculty.
+When care is provided at the University of Iowa Hospitals & Clinics, the individual and the provider will agree on the role medical residents will play in the individuals care.
+An individual may choose to have all primary health care provided by faculty members and staff physicians.
+When an individual is hospitalized, medical residents and medical students are an integral part of the team that provides support for treatment by the faculty and physicians on staff.